void-linux/void-docs/src/config/network/iptables.md

 ## IP6 firewall rules

-Do something similar as desribed above, but work with the `/etc/sv/ip6tables` directory.
+As described above, but work with `/sbin/ip6tables-restore` instead.